ModCoderPack/MCPBot_Reborn-Issues/CONVENTIONS.md

 do *not* fall under the suffix convention.

 ### Examples
- - For a new shelf block with an inventory, appropriate names would be `BlockShelf`, `ShelfTileEntity` and `ShelfContainer`.
+ - For a new shelf block with an inventory, appropriate names would be `BlockShelf`, `TileEntityShelf` and `ShelfContainer`.

 Field Names